Nice Bastille Day attack trial begins in Paris terror court

 The Islamic State group claimed responsibility for the carnage.
 However, French prosecutors said that while Bouhlel had been inspired by the extremist group’s propaganda, investigators found no evidence that IS orchestrated the attack.

-Investigators didn’t find evidence that any of the suspects in the current trial was directly involved in the murderous rampage on that hot summer night in 2016.
+Investigators didn’t find evidence that any of the suspects in the current trial was directly involved in the carnage.
 Bouhlel, a 31-year-old Tunisian with French residency, is considered solely responsible for the deaths.

 With the perpetrator dead, few expect to get justice.

-Note: This story has been corrected to show that the trial is expected to last 3 1/2 months, not 2 1/2.